roshan8/roshan8.github.io/_posts/2020-03-20-Leveraging-cloudflare-benifits copy.md

 ## Security

 - When proxy enabled, Cloudflare can mask your actual server IP addresses.
 So it’s difficult for hackers to attack the servers.
-- Cloudflare offers free SSL, multiple TLS encryption mode is available
+- Cloudflare offers free SSL, multiple TLS encryption modes are available
 ![TLS-Encryption](https://docs.bitnami.com/images/img/platforms/common/cloudflare-SSL.png)
 - Cloudflare supports HTTPS redirection, HTTP Strict Transport Security (HSTS) and minimum TLS version enforcement so SRE’s no need to worry about this on a server level.